preeti-newcode/snake-water-gun-game/README.md

 # snake-water-gun-game

-A simple and entertaining Python-based command-line game inspired by the classic Snake, Water, Gun logic — similar to Rock, Paper, Scissors.
+🎮A simple and entertaining Python-based command-line game inspired by the classic Snake, Water, Gun logic — similar to Rock, Paper, Scissors.
 In this single-player version, you play against the computer, which makes a random choice every round.

 ⚙️ Game Features